KritiAI/docs_pvt/README.md

 2. Rock solid contextually aware input processing for your custom code.
 Enables complex use cases with massive sets of interlinked conversational steps
 3. Converts your nodejs code into highly scalable serverless Lambda functions.
 Real time continuous integration and continuous deployment of your nodejs code
 4. All the data files, assets, code are saved and deployed from your self-owned accounts on AWS and Github
-5. Anything you create on Kriti AI becomes a platform in itself

 Note: _Please refer documentation for more details._